pahud/ec2spot/README.md

 ## Response Cache

 Please note the service comes with CloudFront with 30s TTL cache expiration time.
-Some request may takes longer time than usual when cache expires.
+Some requests may take longer time than usual when cache expires.